Poaq-codes/scrapeFitbit/README.md

 # scrapeFitbit
 A couple of scripts to help download your fitbit data without having to do it manually.
 Amenable to integration into cronjobs (only slight exception is the archive download has a limit of 1 request per 24 hours).

+** 2FA MUST BE DISABLED ON YOUR ACCOUNT FOR THIS TO WORK**

+Fitbit's 2FA requires you to manually enter text codes, which makes it not amenable to automation via crontab.

 ## scrapeFitbitData.py
 Python script that uses selenium to download the data export csv file for THE PAST WEEK.